-This is not only extremely distressing for the individual but also very dangerous and can lead to entrapment, psychological distress, neglect, injury etc.
+This is extremely distressing for the individual and dangerous and can lead to entrapment, psychological distress, neglect, injury, etc.

 Additionally, whenever installing bed rails, make sure they are properly installed.
 If this is not done, then there is a high risk of injury.

 What Should I Consider When Purchasing The Best Bed Rails For Seniors?

 Many factors need to be considered when looking for the best bed rails for seniors and adults.

 Weight of the User

 An important consideration is the weight of the person who will be using the bed rail and the type of bed and mattress the rail needs to be used on.
 Bed handles for seniors have specific weight capacities, so make sure that you select one that can comfortably support the senior who needs it.